eduvf/foli/README.md

-# pineapage
+# 🍍 pineapage

-🍍 A minimalist static site generator written in Go
+A minimal static site generator written in Go

+It uses a subset of Markdown, with similar features to [Gemtext](https://geminiprotocol.net/docs/gemtext.gmi).

+## Todo

+- [ ] implement lists
+- ...